 - 2.1.
 The statement of purpose is a legal requirement.
 If you make an application to register a service with us you have to include a statement of purpose as part of your application.
 This will tell us: - a) details about you; - b) where the service is located; - c) the type of the service you provide; - d) the aims and objectives of the service; and - e) how the service will be provided. - 2.2.
-The statement of purpose can be used to provide information to anyone who may have an interest in your service.
-It provides a benchmark for you, the regulator and commissioners to measure how the service is performing. - 2.3.
+While the statement of purpose can be used to provide information to anyone who may have an interest in your service.
+Its primary use under the 2016 Act is to provide a benchmark for you, the regulator and commissioners to measure how the service is performing. - 2.3.
 When considering your application to register, we will need to be satisfied that your service will make proper provision for the well-being of people and is able to meet the standards required in the regulations.
 The statement of purpose will be a key source of evidence used by us to inform decisions to grant or refuse applications for registration and variations to registration. - 2.4.
 Following registration, we will consider whether the service is being provided in line with the statement of purpose at every inspection.